Michigan holds off UConn to win 2026 NCAA men's basketball title

 Michigan defeated UConn 69-63 in the NCAA men's basketball national championship game on Monday night, ending a 26-year national championship drought for the Big Ten.

-The Wolverines captured the second NCAA title in school history and the first since 1989.
+The Wolverines captured the second NCAA title in school history and its first since 1989.

 Elliot Cadeau led the Wolverines with 19 points, including the team's first 3, which came 7:04 into the second half.
 The second, from freshman Trey McKenney, came with 1:50 left and felt like a dagger, giving the Wolverines a nine-point lead.